tuubrooks/nCovMemory-en/docs/2020-01-31/chickens_facing_feed_shortage.md

-across the Internet, attention shall also be paid to the winding roads in the farm fields, and this is a part of ensuring a functioning social system. **The most intuitive connection is that, such winding roads influence the stability and order of \"shopping basket program\" (non-staple food supply project).
+across the Internet, attention shall also be paid to the winding roads in the farm fields, and this is a part of ensuring a functioning social system. **The most intuitive connection is that, such winding roads are critical to the stability and order of the \"shopping basket program\" (non-staple food supply project).
 Only when the non-staple food is produced, transported, and supplied, can the functioning of the grassroots society be maintained to the greatest extent in the current